 - SME Short Term Loan: This small business loan is given by the bank to borrowers for any temporary shortfall in liquidity for meeting specific business needs.
-The organisation must have had a satisfactory credit rating with the bank for the last 3 years and should not have a turnover of more than Rs.
-150 crore.
+The organisation must have had a satisfactory credit rating with the bank for the last 3 years.
 The loan amount can range from Rs.
 10 lakh to Rs.
-2.5 crore, and must be repaid within 12 months.
-The small business loan is a secured loan and requires an equitable mortgage on the fixed assets of the business.
+2.5 crore, and must be repaid within 12 months

 Small Business Loans from ICICI Bank

 - Term Loan: The bank offers this small business loan to buy commercial assets, set up new units or modernise existing operations.
 The bank offers a collateral free loan of up to Rs.
-1 crore under the Credit Guarantee scheme.
-The term loans have a tenure of up to 7 years with flexible repayment options.
-The amount of loan is based on future cash flow estimates.
+2 crore under the CGTMSE scheme.
+The term loans have tenure of up to 7 years with flexible repayment options.
+The amount of loan is based on future cash flow estimates

 Also Read: How to Get Collateral Free Business Loans?

-In addition to these banks, various other banks and financial institutions provide these loans to their small business customers.
-The banks also provide the necessary support to various micro and small units that utilise the schemes provided by the government to set up or grow their business.
+In addition to these banks, various other banks and NBFCs provide these loans to their customers.
+The financial institutions also provide the necessary support to various SMEs and MSMEs that avail the schemes provided by the government to set up, expand and grow their businesses.